It is possible to visit the exhibitions during the opening hours of hmt Rostock:

-The hmt Rostock offers artists the opportunity to exhibit in the cloisters.
+The hmt Rostock offers artists the possibility to exhibit in the cloisters.
+If you would like to exhibit in our house, please address your request to the chancellor.

 Donation of paintings by the artist Waltraudis Kepal Kennedy